mjambon/blog/src/2016-08-20-agi-project-status-2016/index.md

 designs.
 While we don't have a working AGI system yet, it seems like a good idea to share the state of my research with others.

-# Our definition of general intelligence
+# A practical definition of general intelligence

 From the beginning my goal has been to come up with software running on commodity computers that demonstrates _some